pattonsgirl/CS3900-AppSoftwareDev/WebDesign/ProjectUpdate-WebDesign.md

 - **Service Functionality:**
   - **CRUD Operations:**
     - Implement Create, Read, Update, and Delete (CRUD) functionalities within the service.
+      - See exemptions note above if you do not have all of these functionalities needed by your wireframe.
     - Data manipulation can be limited to local data storage.

   - **HTTP Client Usage:**